The-OpenROAD-Project/OpenROAD/src/ppl/README.md

 -   `-random_seed`.
 Specify the seed for random operations.
 -   `-exclude`.
 Specify an interval in one of the four edges of the die boundary where pins cannot be placed.
 Can be used multiple times.
-    The interval is defined in microns
+    The interval is defined in microns.
 -   `-random`.
 When this flag is enabled, the pin placement is random.
 -   `-group_pins`.
 Specify a list of pins to be placed together on the die boundary.